fbuffa2003/vscode.clio-extension/README.md

 ## Introduction

-Working with a cli is great, but sometimes you just want a button.
 This extension adds UI layer to already popular [clio] cli tool.

 If you don't have [clio] cli make sure to run